marnix/zig-stm32f3discovery-play/INFO.md

 MCU pins PE4 + PE5 = INT1 + INT2 generate various configurable interrupts,
 the first if data is available, and both if click events occurred.
-(Unknown: Alternate function for these PE pins needed?)
+Assumption: No alternate function needed (AF0) for these PE pins.

 # Gyroscope